The Life of Apostle Paul

 At that moment, Saul realized that Jesus was not the dead leader of a radical new movement, but the living Son of God.

-Who do you personally know who would never (in your opinion) because a follower of Jesus?
+Who do you personally know who would never (in your opinion) become a follower of Jesus?
 Saul would have been in this category.

 However, in the course of three days, Saul was changed from a persecutor to a pray-er to a preacher.